UnlimitedJokarHacks/UniTrack-/README.md

-# Tracker Setup and Usage Guide for Beginners and experts.
+# Tracker Setup and Usage Guide for Beginners and Experts

 Welcome to the Tracker Setup and Usage Guide.
 This guide provides simple, step-by-step instructions for setting up and using the tracker on your Termux environment.